• Skip to primary navigation

 Instructions

-• Preheat oven (or air fryer oven) to 350 degrees Fahrenheit.
-Prepare baking dish by coating with cooking spray.
+• Preheat oven to 350 degrees Fahrenheit.
+Coat skillet or baking dish with cooking spray.

-• In a mixing bowl, combine BLUEBERRIES, MAPLE SYRUP, CORN STARCH, LEMON JUICE, ALMOND EXTRACT, and SALT.
+• In a mixing bowl, combine BLUEBERRIES, MAPLE SYRUP, CORN STARCH, LEMON JUICE, and VANILLA EXTRACT.
+Transfer to prepared dish.

-• In a separate mixing bowl, combine OATS, ALMOND FLOUR, ALMONDS, SUGAR, CINNAMON, SALT, and COCONUT OIL.
+• In another mixing bowl, combine OATS, FLOUR, ALMONDS, SUGAR, CINNAMON, and SALT.
+Add OIL and toss until well-combined.

-• Bake uncovered 20-30 minutes, or until filling is bubbling and topping is golden brown.
-(Air fryer oven bake time is 15-20 minutes)
+• Bake uncovered 25 minutes, or until bubbling and golden brown.

 Equipment